hendrikmattern/hendrikmattern.github.io/_research/ultra-high_resolution_imaging.md

 Leveraging ultra-high field MRI to image the human brain at the mesoscopic scale

-...
+... some of the highest resolution MRI to date featuring ...

 # Scientific contribution & selected publications

-* Book chapter and review of motion correction for (ultra-)high resolution MRI.
+* Book chapter and review of motion correction for ultra-)high resolution MRI.
 >**Mattern H**, Lüsebrink F, Speck O.
-*High Resolution Structural Brain Imaging.* in A. van der Kouwe, J. Andre Motion Correction in MR: Correction of Position, Motion, and Dynamic Field Changes, (2022);
+*High Resolution Structural Brain Imaging.* in Motion Correction in MR: Correction of Position, Motion, and Dynamic Field Changes edited by van der Kouwe A and Andre J (2022);
 [ISBN: 9780128244609](https://doi.org/10.1016/B978-0-12-824460-9.00014-5)

 * Leveraging PMC to image pial arteries at 140 µm isotropic resolution.